 Equal_eange

-It returns the boundaries of a range with all the container's items and a key that compares to k .
+It provides the limits of a span containing all the elements within the container and a key that can be compared to k.

 Find